 Thrifty Tuesdays helps you save money!

-It's Financial Literacy Month, join us for a presentation by the Credit Counselling Society and gain skills you probably didn't learn in school, but will use for the rest of your life!
+It's almost Financial Literacy Month, join us for a presentation by the Credit Counselling Society and gain skills you probably didn't learn in school, but will use for the rest of your life!

 From the presenter

 Bills, statements, documents, papers – it’s overwhelming how much information we have about our finances.
 This information may be stuffed into a box, a shopping bag, or tucked away into a few folders.
 This can give us a sense of chaos, so we don’t even know where to begin to get some control and organization.